Hidden secret destinations in Europe on a budget?

 Every destination seems to have been photographed and shared a million times.

-I’m grateful I was able to travel at a time when postcards were the norm as I feel I had the chance to experience many hidden gems.
+I’m grateful I was able to travel at a time when postcards were the norm as I feel I had the chance to experience many hidden gems in Europe.

-Places like Portugal, Sumatra, Croatia, Namibia, and the Czech Republic which are popular now were so exotic back in the late nineties.
+Places like Portugal, Sumatra, Croatia, Namibia, and the Czech Republic which are now hugely popular destinations were once so exotic back in the late nineties.

 In the middle of Spain’s north coast near the Bay of Biscay, is the Asturias region.
 It may be small in space, but it’s big on travel value.
 One-third of the Asturias region is protected and UNESCO has recognized four biosphere reserves within it.